Anti-Drug Squad

-The first season of La narcotici (English: Anti-Drug Squad) was produced by Italy's Goodtime srl and the second season was co-produced by Goodtime srl with Germany's Beta production.
+The first season of La narcotici was produced by Italy's Good Time SRL and the second season was co-produced by Good Time SRL with Germany's Beta production.
 Created by Leonardo Fasoli (Gomorrah) and written and directed by Michele Soavi, both seasons of Anti-Drug Squad are currently airing on MHz Choice and Amazon Prime, in Italian with English subtitles.

-The series follows the investigations of a Rome-based Narcotics team as they tackle drug-trafficking in the Italian capital.